Binghamton University, New York Weather

 - What is the rainy season in Binghamton University?

-- June is the wettest month with about 4.7 inches of rain on average; the city receives roughly 42 inches annually.
+- May is the wettest month in Binghamton University, about 4.0 inches on average; the year totals roughly 42 inches.

 - What is the warmest month in Binghamton University?